kambleaa007/Javascript/2. JavaScript Intermediate/README.md

 ### JavaScript Hoisting

 #### Hoisting -> Hoisting is JavaScript's default behavior of moving declarations to the top.

+While variables declared with var keyword are hoisted (initialized with undefined before the code is run) which means they are accessible in their enclosing scope even before they are declared:

+        function run() {
+        console.log(foo); // undefined
+        var foo = "Foo";
+        console.log(foo); // Foo
+        }

+        run();

+let variables are not initialized until their definition is evaluated.
+Accessing them before the initialization results in a ReferenceError.
+Variable said to be in "temporal dead zone" from the start of the block until the initialization is processed.

+        function checkHoisting() {
+        console.log(foo); // ReferenceError
+        let foo = "Foo";
+        console.log(foo); // Foo
+        }

+        checkHoisting();

 ### JavaScript Use Strict